google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Abram's Faith?

-But one can't help to wonder, why Abram didn't trust in the Lord more, when it came to Canaan's famine?
-I mean after all, Abram already had enough faith, to pack up and leave a path, that he'd been very familiar with, when he was back in the city of Ur.
-For we know, that Abram's trust in the Lord, was strong enough to give him the courage to leave, and seek out a path and land, that was totally unfamiliar to him.
-And yet, Abram still didn't have enough faith to stay in the very place, that God had led him to and promised him.
+But one can't help but wonder why Abram didn't trust in the Lord more when it came to Canaan's famine?
+I mean, after all, Abram already had enough faith to pack up and leave a path that he'd been very familiar with when he was back in the city of Ur.
+For we know that Abram's trust in the Lord was strong enough to give him the courage to leave and seek out a path and land that was unfamiliar to him.
+And yet, Abram still didn't have enough faith to stay in the very place that God had led him to and promised him.

 Bible Study Online

-Know that the Scared Record would eventually reveal to us that Abram was right about the Egyptians - for we find, that when Abram and his wife had finally entered the land of Egypt - the Egyptians did in fact, find Sarai to be a very beautiful woman.
-And because of this, the Egyptian officials would go back and tell Pharaoh about Abram's beautiful wife Sarai.
-And after hearing this report, just like Abram had feared, Pharaoh would have Sarai taken against her will, and after doing so, he'd placed her into his palace.
+Know that the Sacred Record would eventually reveal to us that Abram was right about the Egyptians, for we find that when Abram and his wife had finally entered the land of Egypt, the Egyptians did find Sarai to be a very beautiful woman.
+And because of this, the Egyptian officials would go back and tell Pharaoh about Abram's beautiful wife, Sarai.
+And after hearing this report, just like Abram had feared, Pharaoh would have Sarai taken against her will, and after doing so, he'd place her into his palace.

-Now Abram's plan to survive the Canaan famine, and stay alive while in Egypt, seemed to be working.
-For we also find that Pharaoh did in fact, treat him well, and did not kill him over Sarai.
-But the reason why this was so, dealt with the fact, Pharaoh had thought, that Sarai was Abram's sister, and not his wife.
-And it was also for these reasons that Pharaoh had given Abram: sheep, livestock, donkeys, camels and servants for the right to marry Sarai.
+Now Abram's plan to survive the Canaan famine and stay alive while in Egypt seemed to be working.
+We also find that Pharaoh treated him well and did not kill him over Sarai.
+However, the reason this was the case dealt with was that Pharaoh had mistaken Sarai for Abram's sister, rather than his wife.
+And it was also for these reasons that Pharaoh had given Abram: sheep, livestock, donkeys, camels, and servants for the right to marry Sarai.

-And to make matters worse, it would seem that Abram was going to allow this marriage, and his current situation to continue on - for it also appeared, that staying alive was more important to Abram, than his wife was.
+And to make matters worse, it would seem that Abram was going to allow this marriage and his current situation to continue, for it also appeared that staying alive was more important to Abram than his wife was.

 Bible Study Online

-But in spite of Abram's efforts, this is not what God had promised him, and although Abram ended up trusting his natural understanding of things, which caused him to briefly come away from his calling, God would continue to keep His promise to Abram for the most part, by continuing to: favor, protect and provide for him.
-So the Lord had inflicted serious plagues on Pharaoh and his household, because he had taken Sarai against her will.
+But despite Abram's efforts, this is not what God had promised him.
+Although Abram ended up trusting his natural understanding of things, which caused him to come away from his calling briefly, God would continue to keep His promise to Abram for the most part, by continuing to favor, protect, and provide for him.
+So the Lord had inflicted severe plagues on Pharaoh and his household, because he had taken Sarai against her will.

-Also understand, that these plagues were so serious, that Pharaoh would demand that Abram be brought before him: "So Pharaoh summoned Abram.
+Also, understand that these plagues were so severe that Pharaoh would demand that Abram be brought before him: "So Pharaoh summoned Abram.
 'What have you done to me?'
 He said.
 'Why didn't you tell me she was your wife?
 Why did you say, "She is my sister," so that I took her to be my wife?
 Now then, here is your wife.
 Take her and go!'" - Genesis 12:18,19

 Now we are not told how Pharaoh found out about Sarai.
 But what followed next is something that seems to go unnoticed by most?